 3. Calculate the individual’s household Federal Poverty Level (FPL) percentage, using the applicable policy (include applicable deductions) and fill in the FPL.
-Refer to the Optional Co-Pay Table Based on Monthly Federal Poverty Level (FPL).
+Refer to current year’s HHS Federal Poverty Guidelines.

 4a.
 Check Yes or Waived for the proof of income.

 4b.
 Enter reason for waiver for the proof of income.